aws-solutions-library-samples/guidance-for-ecs-canary-deployments-for-backend-workloads-on-aws/README.md

 ## What are we building?

-* Two Services will be deployed in an [Amazon ECS Cluster](https://aws.amazon.com/ecs/), one is a Low Capacity service for handling the [Canary testing](https://www.optimizely.com/optimization-glossary/canary-testing/) traffic and the other is High Capacity service to handle the live traffic
+* Two Services will be deployed in an [Amazon ECS Cluster](https://aws.amazon.com/ecs/), one is a low-capacity service for handling the [Canary testing](https://www.optimizely.com/optimization-glossary/canary-testing/) traffic and the other is high-capacity service to handle the live traffic
 * [AWS CodePipeline](https://aws.amazon.com/codepipeline/) will be used for executing Canary releases using [AWS CodeCommit](https://aws.amazon.com/codecommit/), [AWS CodeBuild](https://aws.amazon.com/codebuild/), ECS Deployment provider via manual approval stage
 * The built container images will be stored in the [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/)
 * [Amazon Simple Query Service - SQS](https://aws.amazon.com/sqs/) based Consumer sample application is deployed into [AWS ECS Fargate](https://aws.amazon.com/fargate/)